niravpansuriya/present-me/README.md

 ### Why this is so secure?

-- Only the admin can add the students and professors in the system.
+- Only the admin can add students and professors in the system.
 Only an admin can change or generate the password.
 - When the first-time student login in the android device with his/her credentials, the IMEI number of this device stored in the database.
 (Admin can not see it and system encrypt it before storing).
-So, after the first login, the student does not need to login every time.
+So, after the first login, the student does not need to log in every time.
 - Now suppose any student tries to login with any other student's credentials, with the help of IMEI number both will be blocked by the system.
 - Only admin can unblock any blocked student.
 - If any student purchases a new device, only the admin can add him/her to the system.